Ohjurot/nana-ngx/documentation/roadmap-20.md

     * [ ] Drag and Drop :material-update:
     * [ ] msgbox, filebox, folderbox :material-update:
     * [ ] Dialog System :material-update: :material-new-box: Update inputbox into a modern extensible and more flexible system.
 Add-Hoc dialogs using the `<<` operator and a fluent interface. [^2]
+    * [ ] Ready to use "progressbox".
+Gets one or many job(s) assigned.
+Shows as progressbar while working.
+Auto closes when jobs are finished.
+If multiple jobs are provided it shows a two level progress interface.
+If the job inherits from trackable_job it shall report progress that is then displayed in the progressbox.
+Can block other forms via the `show_dialog(*this)` method.
 - [ ] Lib delivery
     * [ ] Platform Support
         - [x] Windows (amd64)